and other unhelpful thinking patterns that can get in the way of your mindfulness practice

 Whatever the specific ‘shoulds’ and ‘shouldn’ts’ that pop up for you, they all add up to the same thing - that you should be better.
 If you notice ‘shoulds’ and ‘shouldn’ts’ coming up in relation to your mindfulness practice we suggest checking to make sure that they’re not playing into some of the myths and misconceptions about mindfulness.
 Remember, we can’t switch off our thoughts and meditation is not about perfection.

-We encourage you to use ‘Mindful Month with Smiling Mind’ as an opportunity to explore and experiment with your mindfulness practice; try the different practises and see which ones resonate most and that you most enjoy.
+We encourage you to explore and experiment with your mindfulness practice; try the different practises and see which ones resonate most and that you most enjoy.
 If you are meditating because you enjoy it, rather than because you think you ‘should’, you are much more likely to integrate mindfulness into your life in a meaningful and sustainable way.